 Our marketing media services agreement with Apollo Group provides the framework for our relationship.
 It has no expiration date but may be terminated by either party upon thirty days' prior written notice.
 The agreement requires us to enter into separate purchase orders or statements of work, referred to as "media schedules," which describe the services we provide to Apollo Group on a project basis and the compensation we are paid.
 To date, we have entered into two media schedules with Apollo Group.
 The first media schedule was a trial run that by its terms covered a period of six months ending June 30, 2011.
-Thereafter, based on Apollo Group's satisfaction with our performance, we entered into a second media schedule which expanded the scope of our services and covers a longer period than the term of the first media schedule, one year ending September 12, 2012.
+Thereafter, based on Apollo Group's satisfaction with our performance, we entered into a media schedule which expanded the scope of our services and covers a longer period than the term of the first media schedule.
+On February 7, 2013, we renewed our agreement with Apollo Group, which is effective until March 31, 2014.
 On June 11, 2012, we agreed to an insertion order with Apollo Group.
-The insertion order provides for payment to us of up to \$150,000 per month for a period of 12 months beginning July 2012, based upon the number of persons we refer to the University of Phoenix who express an interest in obtaining information about attending the University of Phoenix.
-There is no guaranteed payment associated with this insertion order and for the first 12 days of this insertion order, PDN generated \$63,400 of revenue.
-Further, during the term of our agreement with Apollo Group.
+The insertion order provides for payment to us of up to \$150,000 per month for a period of 12 months, based upon the number of persons we refer to the University of Phoenix who express an interest in obtaining information about attending the University of Phoenix.
+There is no guaranteed payment associated with this insertion order and for the nine months ended September 30, 2012, PDN generated \$313,000 of revenue.
+Further, during the term of our agreement with Apollo Group, we may not perform advertising services for any other institution of higher education, whether for-profit or non-profit, other than Apollo Group.
 Because we have an exclusivity arrangement with Apollo Group, our growth in this area of revenue is therefore dependent on the volume of students interested in, and the success of, Apollo Group's University of Phoenix.

-There can be no assurance that Monster Worldwide will renew its agreement or that Apollo Group will not terminate its agreement with us or will enter into additional media schedules with us, or that the terms on which our agreements may be proposed to be renewed or continued will be acceptable to us.
-In addition, there are a number of factors, including those that are not within our control, that could cause our agreement with Monster Worldwide not to be renewed or our agreement with Apollo Group to be terminated or not expanded, extended or otherwise continued.
-For example, Monster Worldwide recently announced that it has retained Stone Key Partners LLC and Bank of America Merrill Lynch as financial advisors in connection with its review of strategic alternatives, which ultimately may result in non-renewal of our agreement.
-Alternatively, Monster Worldwide or Apollo Group may face financial difficulties and may not be able to pay for our services, or Monster Worldwide may develop its own diversity platform that would replace or compete with us.
-Furthermore, if Monster Worldwide seeks to negotiate its agreement, or Apollo Group seeks to negotiate media schedules for future services under its agreement with us, on terms less favorable to us and we accept such unfavorable terms, or if we seek to negotiate better terms, but are unable to do so, then our business, operating results and financial condition would be materially and adversely affected.
+There can be no assurance that Apollo Group will not terminate its agreement with us or will enter into additional media schedules with us, or that the terms on which our agreements may be proposed to be renewed or continued will be acceptable to us.
+In addition, there are a number of factors, including those that are not within our control, that could cause our agreement with Apollo Group to be terminated or not expanded, extended or otherwise continued.
+Apollo Group may face financial difficulties and may not be able to pay for our services, or Monster Worldwide may develop its own diversity platform that would replace or compete with us.
+Furthermore, if Apollo Group seeks to negotiate media schedules for future services under its agreement with us, on terms less favorable to us and we accept such unfavorable terms, or if we seek to negotiate better terms, but are unable to do so, then our business, operating results and financial condition would be materially and adversely affected.
 In addition, our customer concentration may subject us to perceived or actual leverage that our customers may have given their relative size and importance to us.

-In the event our agreement with Monster Worldwide is not renewed or our agreement with Apollo Group does not continue on terms favorable to us, our business, operating results and financial condition would be materially and adversely affected and we will require substantial human and capital resources to generate other sources of revenue, and if we are unable to generate other sources of revenue, our business may fail.
+In the event our agreement with Apollo Group does not continue on terms favorable to us, our business, operating results and financial condition would be materially and adversely affected and we will require substantial human and capital resources to generate other sources of revenue, and if we are unable to generate other sources of revenue, our business may fail.